 There have been no changes to Veterans Educational Benefits; if you are eligible for benefits, you should continue to receive them without interruption.
 More information on military benefits is available on the Student Financial Services website.

-As of this writing, we haven’t experienced any disruptions with the Free Application for Federal Student Aid (FAFSA) or other federal financial aid processes, all of which are administered by the Department of Education.
-We will continue to work with the Department of Education to ensure that students receive the federal aid for which they qualify.
+As of this writing, the U.S. Department of Education (ED) has not reported any substantial disruptions with the Free Application for Federal Student Aid (FAFSA) or other federal financial aid processes they administer.
+We will continue to work with the ED to ensure that students receive the federal aid for which they qualify.
+UVA’s Office of Student Financial Services continues to prepare financial aid packages for new and returning students.
+For more information, please visit the Student Financial Services website.

 Following a significant unanticipated change like the loss of employment, a student may appeal to have their family’s special circumstances reviewed for additional financial aid consideration.
 Appeals are reviewed by Student Financial Services on a case-by-case basis and must be accompanied by documentation of your circumstances.